WingC4D/WingC4D/README.md

 - [X] Learn to code in C.
 - [X] Learn to code in C++.
 - [X] Learn to utilize the WinAPI effectively.
-- [X] Learn & implement encryption algorithms (RC4, basic XOR, AES implementation on the way).
+- [X] Learn & implement encryption algorithms.
 - [X] Execute my own binary with msfvenom shell code hidden in it and execute the shell code.
 - [X] implement my own custom API hooks
 ---